ervelasco12/Darwinex_data/README.md

 - Load the downloaded pickle data to work with it

 Remarks:
 - There are gaps in the darwins available quotes.
-These will be represented as NAN in the Pandas dataframe, letting the user to check them before filling
+These are kept as NAN in the Pandas dataframe, letting the user to check them before filling, for instance, with previous values
 - Usually, each darwin has its historical data adjusted to VAR (Value At Risk) of 6.5%.
 It was established by Darwinex in may 2020.
 Before, the darwins had a VAR adjustment of 10%.
 These former var10 data is also available and can be optionally downloaded